Samsung/tizen-docs/docs/application/native/guides/app-management/rpc-port.md

 # RPC Port

-Tizen applications can communicate with each other using RPC ports.
-Applications can send and receive data after establishing a connection.
+Tizen applications can communicate with each other using RPC Port APIs, which allows applications to send and receive data after a connection is established.

 >**Note**
 >